Tuesday, February 10, 2026

 Buyer regret doesn’t usually come from missing one feature.
 It comes from choosing a system that looked good in the room but then doesn’t fit your team once real work starts.

-Workflow and control
+Complaint workflows and control

 Can we change complaint workflows without raising a dev ticket?